PaperTriangle/Sonic-3-AIR-Mods/Paper's HUD Additions/Compatibility Documentation.md

 You generally should not need to interact with this method, but may want to call it if you are doing a total HUD replacement and are checking the preprocessing variable ``PHUD_ACTIVE``.

 ### Function 2: ``PHUD.RenderLives(u16 px, u16 py, u16 renderQueue)``
 This function will attempt to render the lives icon and will return a ``bool``.
-If it fails to render due to being unable to find the base character icon then it will return ``false``.
+If it fails to render due to the configuration setting being disabeled or if it is unable to find the base character icon then it will return ``false``.
 In the base mod this causes the base ``RenderHUD()`` function to run.

 Again, you generally should not need to interact with this method, but may want to call it if you are doing a total HUD replacement and are checking the preprocessing variable ``PHUD_ACTIVE``.